Lyn Scully: Returns

 Andrewartha reprised her role again in late 2015.
 Andrewartha had returned to the theatre following her 2011 exit, and she admitted that she had not thought about Neighbours until she was asked to come back.
 She stated, "It's always lovely catching up with older cast as we have shared so many story lines.
 However, it is also lovely to work with the new cast as well, including my new grandson and of course reconnecting with my daughter Carla [Bonner].
 She still calls me 'Mamma'!"
 Lyn returns to Erinsborough during the episode broadcast on 1 February 2016.
 She comes to see Steph, who has moved back to the town after a stay in a psychiatric hospital.
 Lyn also wants to help Steph reconnect with her son Charlie Hoyland (Xander McGuire).

 While Steph is pleased to see Lyn again, Lyn's former husband Paul is not, as he has recently lost all his money and assets.
 However, when he discovers that some shares he had given to Lyn for their wedding are now worth a small fortune, he tries to charm her.
 Andrewartha told an Inside Soap reporter, "Lyn's on to him right away – she's learned from the past."
 The actress also said that there would be "turbulent time ahead" for Lyn and Steph, explaining that Steph often finds that Lyn "barrels in" to fix things quickly without thinking of the consequences.
 Andrewartha made a guest appearance from 15 November 2017, as Lyn returns to Erinsborough to reveal that she is Steph's mystery investor in the Wellness Centre.

 Two years later, Andrewartha reprised the role for a guest appearance airing from 28 August 2019.
 Lyn returns to Erinsborough to carry out interviews for The Flametree Retreat.
 Upon learning that Paul is engaged, Lyn decides to warn his fiancée Terese Willis (Rebekah Elmaloglou) not to marry him.
 Her advice is similar to that of Paul's former wife Gail Lewis (Fiona Corke) the previous week.
 When Paul confronts Lyn, she tells him to let Terese go if he loves her, while he accuses Lyn of being jealous.

+Following Andrewartha's death in July 2024, executive producer Jason Herbison revealed in a 10 News First interview that he had planned for Lyn to make another return to the series, and intended to pay tribute to the character in the future.